Be part of the action at the 12th edition of Sunderland Shorts Film Festival in May 2027!

 “AMAZING festival and fabulous champions of short filmmaking!
 Thank you for being so wonderful, for the great social media shout-outs and communication.
 Programming was first-class, with a truly sensational line-up of films 🙌 Highly recommend”

-Annette Westood (Director - This Little Girl)
+Annette Westwood (Director - This Little Girl)

 Sunderland Shorts provides unmissable film experiences for our guests including a wide variety of screenings featuring a diverse range of films and genres, from BAFTA and Oscar nominees to quality student and grassroot shorts.
 As well as our extensive selection of screenings we offer networking and industry events, masterclasses, Q&As, live music and comedy, exhibitions and workshops.
 In previous years these have included industry leading names including BFI Network – Film Hub North, Aardman Animation, BBC Writers Room & North East Screen.